-The college campus in Branchburg is open to both students and the general public.
+The College campus in Branchburg is open to both students and the general public.
 The main entrance from State Highway 28 and the entrance from Lamington Road remain open and accessible to vehicular traffic 24 hours per day.
 All campus roads and parking lots remain open day/night.
 Overnight parking is prohibited without prior permission of campus security.

-The college is open 7:00 AM to 10:00 PM, Monday through Friday; 7:00 AM to 5:00 PM on weekends.
-Campus Security Officers are on duty and monitor all activities at the campus.
+The College is open 7:00 AM to 10:00 PM, Monday through Friday; 7:00 AM to 5:00 PM on weekends.
+Campus Security Officers are on duty 24/7 and monitor all activities at the campus.
 Security Officers conduct mobile, bicycle and foot patrols throughout the day and night.
 Building security checks are performed during patrol activities.
 Following evening classes, buildings are locked and reopened starting at 6:00 AM.
 Surveillance cameras record activity in the majority of campus parking lots and other public areas, inside and outside campus buildings.

 Campus Safety works closely with Facilities Management in an on-going effort to help ensure the safety of all buildings and exterior areas.
+All potential or imminent safety concerns are promptly reported.
 Overhead lighting designed to enhance visibility illuminates all parking areas, buildings, and walkways.
-Security Officers conduct routine campus lighting surveys and forward notice of any needed repairs to the Facilities Department.
+Security Officers conduct lighting surveys and forward notice of any needed repairs to the Facilities Department.

-Members of the college community are encouraged to report any lighting or mechanical deficiencies on the Branchburg campus to Facilities at extension 8363.
+Security Officers conduct tests of emergency phones, emergency exterior callboxes, fire alarm and panic alarm systems and manage video surveillance systems.
+Any noted deficiencies are promptly repaired by appropriate vendors.
+Members of the College community are encouraged to report any lighting or mechanical deficiencies on the Branchburg campus to Facilities at extension 8363 or Campus Safety at extension 8800.
 Campus Safety maintains an on-call list of Facilities personnel in the event of any maintenance or mechanical emergencies that occur after normal business hours.